bradhaas/TheCompendium/content/_index.md

 ---
 Welcome to the Compendium!
 This is the central website for our second DND campaign - [Turtle Island](Worldbuilding/Turtle%20Island%20(Lenape%20Creation%20Oral%20History).md)!

+Anyone can edit any of the pages on this site, and I'd encourage you to do so!
+Only catch - you will need a Github account to edit.

 ## [World Inspiration](Worldbuilding/World%20Inspiration.md)

 ## [Turtle Island (Lenape Creation Oral History)](Worldbuilding/Turtle%20Island%20(Lenape%20Creation%20Oral%20History).md)